Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: Introduction

 \item Despite introducing quartic matter couplings, the symmetry of the Hamiltonian remains intact.
 While the adjacent gap ratio reveals that a non-Gaussian disorder distribution impacts spectral statistics, the fundamental symmetry classification is preserved at sufficiently large $N$.
 However, since non-Gaussianity is not suppressed in the large-$N$ limit, the standard symmetry classifications inherited from the Gaussian case become non-trivial and deserve careful reinterpretation.

 \item The adjacent gap ratio probes short-range spectral correlations, confirming the stability of the symmetry classification.
 In contrast, the spectral form factor (SFF) captures long-range correlations.
 Notably, non-Gaussianity extends the linear ramp's timescale or, with bulk fermion mass, reduces it in the SFF, providing a potentially measurable signature of this generalization.
-Furthermore, the eigenstate thermalization hypothesis (ETH) requires revision in this context since non-Gaussian disorder drives higher-order connected correlators, modifying their long-range behavior.

 \item An entanglement entropy analysis reveals maximal entanglement between graviton and Dirac matter in equilibrium, signaling a transition from a Type I to a Type II$_{1}$ von Neumann algebra as $N \to \infty$.
 Non-Gaussian effects and finite fermion mass modify the entanglement saturation timescale, although the large-$N$ equilibrium entanglement structure remains robust.
 However, including all non-Gaussian contributions and general bulk-matter couplings can destabilize this equilibrium.
 In particular, additional bulk-matter couplings can disrupt the maximally mixed state, suggesting the emergence of a Type II$_{\infty}$ algebra on intermediate timescales.
 We, therefore, indicate that truncations enforcing a Type II$_1$ structure or rapid entanglement saturation should be viewed as modeling artifacts rather than fundamental features.